-22.40.
-Aramaic (Afro-Asiatic) had the (both short and long) V and the two diphthongs given; also notice $[n \equiv C]$, and $C \neq CC$.
+22.43.
+Classical or Emperial Aramaic (Afro-Asiatic) had the (both short and long) V and the two diphthongs given; besides, its stops were actual stops after C or when geminated, since it had $C \neq CC$, but constrictive when prevocalic simple; also [n=C].